stevewithington/MuraFW1/README.md

 have been made to the file other than its name.

 ### /includes/fw1config.cfm
-This file contains 'variables.framework' which is used by both FW/1 and Mura.
+This file contains `variables.framework` which is used by both FW/1 and Mura.
 The most important variable in this file is:
 `variables.framework.package = 'MuraFW1';` You **MUST** enter
-the plugin's 'packageName' here and it MUST be the same as found in **/plugin/config.xml.cfm** So please be sure to change **MuraFW1** to match your plugin's packageName.
+the plugin's 'packageName' here and it MUST be the same as found in **/plugin/config.xml.cfm**.
+So please be sure to change **MuraFW1** to match your plugin's packageName.
 You should be able to simply modify the *package* name in this file and the setting should populate `config.xml.cfm` when the plugin is deployed.

+Please also note, Mura uses [DI/1](https://github.com/framework-one/di1) to manage its depenency injection.
+This means that you **will** run into issues if you attempt to use any of the names used for its beans as your `pacakageName`.
+In other words, use something unique for your `packageName`.

 Another important variable to note is `framework.baseURL='useRequestURI';` **Do NOT change this setting!** This setting is required in order for Mura CMS and FW/1 to coexist.

-Lastly, the `variables.framework.action` defaults to your `pacakgeName & action` ... e.g. if your packageName is 'MuraFW1',
+The `variables.framework.action` defaults to your `pacakgeName & action` ... e.g. if your packageName is 'MuraFW1',
 the default action will be **MuraFW1action**.
 This is to help prevent your plugin from intercepting another plugin's action.
 So, if your packageName is not a valid CFML variable name (e.g., begins with a number, etc.) then you will experience problems trying to get your application to work.

+Lastly, by default, each subsystem is treated as its own, individual application, unaware of any other subsystem, and will not respond to requests for any other subsystem.
+For example, if a link in App2 points to `buildURL('app3:main.form')` as a 'href' tag and is clicked, then App2 will maintain its state and not respond.
+Only App3 will respond to that request.

+There is a setting to override this default behaviour called:
+`variables.framework.siloSubsystems`.

+If set to `false`, then it is assumed that you will only have ONE display object on any page at any given time.
+If you have more than one, then as you interact with it, all of them will respond with the same view. **You have been warned!**

 ### /Application.cfc
 This file extends /includes/fw1.cfc.
 Here is where you'll be able